WincerChan/SolVanityCL/README.md

 You will enter the container.
 The source code is located in the /app directory in the container, and all dependencies have been installed.

 Use the Docker image loerfy/sol_vanity_cl:latest.
-You can easily use vast.ai or runpod.io to run this program.
+You can easily use the template I created on [vast.ai](https://cloud.vast.ai/?ref_id=109219&creator_id=109219&name=SolVanityCL) or [runpod.io](https://runpod.io/console/deploy?template=fgllgqsl24&ref=uh5x1hv5) to run this program.
 Please note:

 1. The device’s CUDA version should be greater than 12.0.
 2. The source code is located in the /app directory, so you don’t need to download the code from GitHub.